cdktf/cdktf-provider-azuread/docs/dataAzureadApplication.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/2.49.1/docs/data-sources/application#id DataAzureadApplication#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/2.50.0/docs/data-sources/application#id DataAzureadApplication#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `identifierUri`<sup>Optional</sup> <a name="identifierUri" id="@cdktf/provider-azuread.dataAzureadApplication.DataAzureadApplication.Initializer.parameter.identifierUri"></a>

+- *Type:* java.lang.String

+One of the application's identifier URIs.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azuread/2.50.0/docs/data-sources/application#identifier_uri DataAzureadApplication#identifier_uri}

 ---